TheHenryWills/contacts_harmony/README.md

 # contacts_harmony
-A Python library to normalize and validate contact information entered into web forms.
+A Python library to normalize and validate email addresses and phone numbers entered into web forms.

 ## Email Address